jacobrose-dev/snippets/README.md

 # snippets
-Naive code that does very specific things...
+Naive code that does, or acts as an example for, very specific things.

-Anybody (Person, AI, Cat, Alien, etc.), can use any of this code,
-    for any reason;
+Anybody (Person, AI, Cat, Alien, etc.), can use any of this code, for any reason; forever.
-      forever.
-I love you c: